Follow these steps for metrics creation to improve your team’s sales performance! Keep reading to find out more.

 3. Setting Regular Performance Reviews

-Whether you choose to make weekly reviews informal or formal is up to you.
-Though monitoring your sales reps’ performance in shorter periods can help you identify problem areas.
+Whether you choose to make weekly reviews informal or formal is up to you, though monitoring your sales reps’ performance in shorter periods can help you identify problem areas early.

 You’ll be able to come up with solutions faster should you encounter problems in your team’s sales strategy.